 The Floating Rate Fund returned 1.50% in the quarter compared with 1.74% for the S&P/LSTA Performing Loan Index.
 For the 12 months ended December 31, 2013, the fund returned 4.21% versus 5.41% for the S&P/LSTA Performing Loan Index.
 The fund's 1-year and Since Inception (07/29/2011) average annual total returns were 4.21% and 4.53%, respectively, as of December 31, 2013.
 The fund's expense ratio was 1.07% as of its fiscal year ended May 31, 2013.

 For up-to-date standardized total returns, including the most recent month-end performance, please click on the Performance tab, above.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 redemption fee on shares held 90 days or less.

 The performance information shown does not reflect the deduction of the redemption fee;

 if it did, the performance would be lower.

 The outlook for floating rate loans remains solid.
-Issuers continue to push out near-term maturities and the fundamentals underpinning the asset class are improving, as evidenced in the deleveraging of corporate balance sheets and solid cash flow generation.
-Therefore, we see little reason for a substantial rise in the overall default rate over the next year.
-We view floating rate loans as an excellent asset class for diversification and an indirect hedge against inflation in a rising interest rate environment.
+We believe that floating rate loans represent a compelling investment option compared with most other fixed income sectors.
+We are encouraged by the fundamental and technical strength underpinning the bank debt market and view floating rate loans as an excellent asset class for diversification, as well as an indirect hedge against inflation in a rising interest rate environment.
 As always, we are committed to the disciplined investment approach and long-term perspective that have helped us generate attractive risk-adjusted performance.